Post-adoption depression syndrome: Effects of post-adoption depression on the adoptee

 Post-adoption depression effects often has a significant impact on mother or fathers parenting.
 This can lead to behavioural problems in the child, significantly due to the lack of attention the infant received, especially when compared to a child to the attentiveness of a mother with more stable mental health.

 Cognitive development

-Due to interactions with parents being insensitive and insufficient attention have been shown to leave to poorer cognitive function.
-This leads to lower performance on learning tasks, which is added to buy the likelihood of a depressed mother being significantly less likely to provide stimulants to their children.
+Interactions with insensitive parents who give insufficient attention have been shown to lead to poorer cognitive function.
+This leads to lower performance in learning tasks, which then contributes to the likelihood of a depressed mother being significantly less likely to provide stimulants to their children.

 Behavioural development

-A significant amount of an infants day is traditionally spent with the mother or father, and the lack of mood control displayed by the parents can lead to problems for the child in terms of internalising and externalising problems.
+A significant amount of an infant's day is traditionally spent with the mother or father, and the lack of mood control displayed by the parents can lead to problems for the child in terms of internalising and externalising problems.
 These issues lead to children feeling more depressed and expressing destructive and aggressive behaviours.
 It has been proven these children are more inclined to develop psychopathology.